cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Online help: improved, strongly enhanced, index structured newly.

-- Within the script: minor bug-fixes, small enhancements, some updating (e.g. record in solving a concrete discrete-logarith problems), new chapter about the future of cryptography by the research faculty of Prof. Buchmann.
+- Within the script: minor bug-fixes, small enhancements, some updating (e.g. record in solving a concrete discrete-logarithm problem), new chapter about the future of cryptography by the research faculty of Prof. Buchmann.